 Close to Columbia Valley’s Finest Vintages

 Located along the same latitude as the famous Bordeaux and Burgundy wine-producing region of France, the Columbia Valley is the heart of Washington’s prestigious viniculture.
-Although relatively new, the region’s sun-drenched location and rich, fertile soils make it a perfect environment rivaled only by California’s wine country.
+The region’s sun-drenched location and rich, fertile soils make it a perfect environment rivaled only by California’s wine country.
 The region’s thriving wine estates offer not only excellent and increasingly popular wines but also many interesting touring and tasting opportunities.
 Many of the fine restaurants in the area stock the Columbia Valley’s finest vintages of which there is a great variety.
 Traveling through this beautiful region will allow you to explore many relatively small wineries which offer an intimate, traditional experience.
 There are 150 such estates in the region and many of them welcome guests with open arms.
-Winemakers will invite tourists to view the fields, labs and storerooms and sample blends local to Kennewick.
+Winemakers will invite tourists to view the fields, labs, and storerooms and sample blend local to Kennewick.
 The arts and culture of excellence required to produce fine wine offer an ever-intriguing prospect to any visitor.

-An Abundance to Performing Arts and Culture
+An Abundance of Performing Arts and Culture

 Life in Kennewick is rich in many things besides viniculture.
 Kennewick Real Estate arts and culture prospects are rife and all tastes are catered to.
-Whether your preference is for classical culture and artforms or folk, country and cowboy visual and performance art, you will find much to delight and interest you.
-An abundance of musical productions, exhibitions of such as painting and sculpture and many other relevant highlights are on offer.
-You will find numerous galleries and organizations throughout the region, many of which host the works of local, national and overseas artists of great distinction.
+Whether your preference is for classical culture and art forms or folk, country, and cowboy visual and performance art, you will find much to delight and interest you.
+An abundance of musical productions, exhibitions of such as painting and sculpture, and many other relevant highlights are on offer.
+You will find numerous galleries and organizations throughout the region, many of which host the works of local, national, and overseas artists of great distinction.
 The yearly “Art in the Park” festival, the biggest arts and crafts exhibition in the Northwest, is considered one of the country’s more noteworthy shows and serves to expose over a hundred professional artists.
 Kennewick residents value the arts and are ever striving to incorporate more areas of beauty and culture into their community.
-As a result, many sculptures, murals and other such displays serve to enrich the appeal of urban areas.
+As a result, many sculptures, murals, and other such displays serve to enrich the appeal of urban areas.